 Inspire the future.

-Kim hails from the great corn state of Iowa.
+Kim (she/her) hails from the great corn state of Iowa.
 She studied Elementary Education but fell in love with teaching outdoors, not in the classroom.
 Kim worked for two years as a Naturalist in Minnesota where she perfected her Minnesotan accent.
-She’s also taught environmental education in the Adirondack State Park of New York and in the mountains of Utah.
+She’s also taught environmental education in the Adirondack State Park in New York and in the mountains of Utah.
+Kim started at MEC as an instructor in 2017, planning on being here just one season…and hasn’t left since!
 She loves her McDowell home and the wonderful community here.
-She is currently working towards a Masters in Environmental Education.
-In her free time, you'll find her outside somewhere hiking, rock climbing, slacklining, wandering through wildflowers, or camping.
-You can also find her skating on the track in the local Birmingham roller derby team, Tragic City Rollers.
+Kim has a Masters in Natural Science & Environmental Education through Hamline University in St. Paul, MN.
+In her free time, you'll find her outside somewhere hiking, rock climbing, roller skating, or admiring lichen.

 STACEY GLENN, ON-SITE REGISTERED NURSE

-Stacey graduated from Wallace State with her nursing degree in 2006.
+Stacey graduated from Wallace State with her nursing degree in 2006 and her BSN from The University Alabama in 2022.
 She has previous nursing experience in the hospital, nursing home, and home health areas.
-In May of 2015 she took the awesome opportunity to work with children here at Camp McDowell.
+The summer of 2015 she took the awesome opportunity to work with children here at Camp McDowell for the Environmental Center and Clear Creek Summer Camp.
 Stacey has lived in the Winston County area her whole life.
-She lives at camp with her wonderful husband Brian and 23 year old daughter Alexzandra.
-Stacey is an animal lover, has 2 dogs Tucker and Bailey and a big fat cat, Haze.
-Stacey's favorite pastime is traveling, fishing with her husband, canoeing, really anything outdoors and crafts.
-She loves spending time with her family, especially her niece and three nephews.
+She now calls Camp McDowell home along with her wonderful husband Brian.
+She adores her granddaughter Lainey, daughter Alexzandra and son-in-love Austin.
+Stacey is an animal lover, she has a spunky dog Tucker and two crazy kittens Mao and Miu.
+Stacey's favorite pastime is traveling, fishing with her husband, canoeing, and anything to do with crafts including pottery and stained glass.
+She loves spending time with her sister and family, especially her niece and nephews.